YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

     DEFAULT   DEFAULT            0          4080    255      NEVER      Y         Y      DISABLED         DISABLED
     =======   =======        =======   ========  =======     ======  ============ ===    ========         ========

-Notice the region parameters – review them in the Administration and Operations Guide.
+Notice the region parameters – review them in the `Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/index.html>`_.
 Since there is one region, there is also one segment, also called DEFAULT. (the region and segment names can be different; it is good practice to keep them the same).

 .. parsed-literal::